armanbilge/calico/docs/index.md

 Because `Resource[IO, HTMLElement]` is referentially-transparent, it naturally behaves as a "builder".
 Your component can be re-used in multiple places in your application as well as un-mounted and re-mounted without worrying about crossed-wires or leaked resources.
 This makes it easy to compose components.

-So far, none of this is specific to **calico**: we get all of this for free from Cats Effect. **calico** steps in with a friendly DSL to cut down the boilerplate.
+So far, none of this is specific to **Calico**: we get all of this for free from Cats Effect. **Calico** steps in with a friendly DSL to cut down the boilerplate.
 ```scala mdoc:js:compile-only
 import calico.dsl.io.*
 import cats.effect.*